miniBamboo/workshare/README.md

 ### Building

-To build the main app `luckyshare`, just run
+To build the main app `workshare`, just run

 ```
 make